 BGI will gladly accept VA education benefits, including but not limited to the Post 9/11 GI Bill.
 The federal Department of Veterans Affairs website is the best source for information about all VA Educational Benefits Programs.

 Scholarship funds are provided by BGI and a variety of government, civic and professional organizations.
 Scholarships are awarded in recognition of outstanding student achievement in academics, community service, and demonstrated leadership abilities.

 BGI offers various scholarships, most based on financial need and leadership in sustainability.
 Some are offered to both MBA and Certificate students, and some only to new students or for particular programs.
 Students complete one application and essay for the Capa Diversity, Pinchot Leadership, Sustainability Innovator, Sustainability Intrapreneuer and Sustainability Entrepreneur Scholarships.
 The Leadership Spirit award has a separate application and essay prompt.
 Please click on the scholarship titles below for further details on requirements, award amounts and application process.
-In 2013-2014, BGI has a total of $300,000 available to award in scholarships.

 - Capa Diversity Scholarship: The Capa Diversity Scholarship recognizes leadership in the areas of diversity, social justice, equal opportunity, civil rights and non-discrimination.
 Eligible applicants are current or future change agents in some facet of diversity.

 - Pinchot Leadership Scholarship: The Pinchot Leadership Scholarship recognizes leadership, creativity and community engagement.
 Eligible applicants are future or current leaders in sustainability practices within their community or business organization.